moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 period of **July 1, 2016 to June 30, 2018**, I detail below the activities that have contributed to each of the above three topics.
 I have included many hyperlinks to the results of my work in the writing.
-Please follow them if you have further interest.
+Please follow them if you have further interest in my work.

-I am requesting a 1.5X merit due believing I have exceeded the minimum standards for both "Teaching and Learning" and "Professional Achievements and Activities".
+I am requesting a 1.5X merit because I believe I have excelled at the standards for both "Teaching and Learning" and "Professional Achievements and Activities" in these ways:

 Teaching and Learning
-   I have taught 130% more units than has been outlined for the LPSOE track over that past two years and have went above and beyond to innovate the courses I have taught.
+   I have taught 130% more units than has been recommended for the LPSOE faculty over that past two years and have went above and beyond to innovate in all of the courses I have taught.
 Professional Achievements and Activities
-   I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field of work, and presented my work extensively along with carrying enough funding to support 22 students.
+   I have published 2 journal articles, 3 conference papers, hosted a very successful research conference in my field, and presented my work extensively along with carrying enough funding to support 22 students.

 .. _UCD APM 285: https://aadocs.ucdavis.edu/policies/apm/ucd-285.pdf